2009 United States missile strikes in Yemen: Arhab

-Rafd
+Rafadh

-Nearly a week after the first two strikes, another video conference was held to determine the legality of a third missile strike on a compound in Shabwah Governorate.
+Nearly a week after the first two strikes, a video conference was held to determine the legality of a separate missile strike on a compound in Shabwah.
 Present in the meeting was the Pentagon's deputy general counsel, Robert Taylor, as well as Joint Chiefs of Staff general counsel James W. Crawford III.
-US and Yemeni intelligence believed that the target building was the site of a meeting between AQAP leader Nasir al-Wuhayshi and his deputy Said Ali al-Shihri.
-Wuhayshi and Shihri were possibly tracked after travelling to Abyan to mourn the death of Kazemi.
-Among other sources, the interrogated would-be suicide bomber captured by the CTU during the Arhab raid also contributed towards the intelligence preceding the strike.
+US and Yemeni intelligence believed their target, a farmhouse in the remote settlement of Rafadh owned by the militant Fahd al-Quso, was the site of a meeting between AQAP leaders Wuhayshi and Shihri.
+Among other sources, the interrogation of the would-be suicide bomber captured by the CTU in Arhab contributed towards the intelligence preceding the strike.